tweag/credential-helper/README.md

 ## Configuration

 You can use environment variables to configure the helper.
-This works by either changing the environment Bazel is started with or by adding the values to the shell stub.
+This works by either changing the environment Bazel is started with or by adding the values to the shell stub (that is only available on Linux and macOS).

 The following options exist:

 - `$CREDENTIAL_HELPER_STANDALONE`:
   If set to 1, the credential helper will run in standalone mode, which means it will not start or connect to the agent process.
 - `$CREDENTIAL_HELPER_BIN`:
   Path of the credential helper binary.
-If not set, the helper will be searched in `${HOME}/.cache/tweag-credential-helper/bin/credential-helper`
+If not set, the helper will be searched in `${HOME}/.cache/tweag-credential-helper/<HASH>/bin/credential-helper`
 - `$CREDENTIAL_HELPER_AGENT_SOCKET`
   Path of the agent socket.
-If not set, the helper will use the default path `${HOME}/.cache/tweag-credential-helper/run/agent.sock`.
+Subject to [prefix expansion](#prefix-expansion).
+If not set, the helper will use the default path `${HOME}/.cache/tweag-credential-helper/<HASH>/run/agent.sock`.
 - `$CREDENTIAL_HELPER_AGENT_PID`:
   Path of the agent pid file.
-If not set, the helper will use the default path `${HOME}/.cache/tweag-credential-helper/run/agent.pid`
+Subject to [prefix expansion](#prefix-expansion).
+If not set, the helper will use the default path `${HOME}/.cache/tweag-credential-helper/<HASH>/run/agent.pid`
 - `$CREDENTIAL_HELPER_LOGGING=off|basic|debug`
   Log level of the credential helper.
 Debug may expose sensitive information.
 Default is off.
 - `$CREDENTIAL_HELPER_IDLE_TIMEOUT`:
   Idle timeout of the agent in [Go duration format][go_duration].
 The agent will run in the background and wait for connections until the idle timeout is reached.
 Defaults to 3h.
 A negative value disables idle shutdowns.
 - `$CREDENTIAL_HELPER_PRUNE_INTERVAL`:
   Duration between cache prunes in [Go duration format][go_duration].
 Defaults to 1m.
 A negative value disables cache pruning.

+Additionally, you can configure how the installer behaves by adding any of the following settings to your `.bazelrc`:

+- `--@tweag-credential-helper//bzl/config:helper_build_mode={auto,from_source,prebuilt}`:
+  Configures how the credential helper is built and wether or not a Go toolchain is required.
+The `prebuilt` setting only allows downloading a preregistered and prebuilt helper binary.
+This is fast and doesn't require a Go toolchain, but may fail if no prebuilt binary for your host platform is available. `from_source` forces building the `go_binary` from source and requires registering a Go toolchain. `auto` (the default) prefers the use of a prebuilt, but allows falling back to building from source.
+- `--@tweag-credential-helper//bzl/config:default_install_destination_unix=<path>`:
+  Configures the install destination of the credential helper on Unix (Linux, macOS).
+Subject to [prefix expansion](#prefix-expansion).
+Defaults to `%workdir%/bin/credential-helper`, which is the path used by the shell wrapper.
+If you set this to a workspace relative path like `%workspace%/tools/my-helper-binary`, (add that path to `.gitignore`) and point `--credential_helper` to the same path, you can avoid using the shell wrapper but modify the source tree instead.
+- `--@tweag-credential-helper//bzl/config:default_install_destination_windows=<path>`:
+  Configures the install destination of the credential helper on Windows.
+Subject to [prefix expansion](#prefix-expansion).
+Defaults to `%workspace%\tools\credential-helper.exe`, which is the path used in `.bazelrc` by default.
+  Windows cannot make use of the shell wrapper, so this binary is copied to the source tree instead of a path relative to the workdir.

+### <a name="prefix-expansion"></a> Prefix Expansion

+Configuration options (including envionment variables and Bazel flags) that refer to paths are subject to prefix expansion.
+Special prefixes listed below will be replaced by concrete paths at runtime.

+- `%workdir%`: the working directory of the agent process:
+  `${XDG_CACHE_HOME}/tweag-credential-helper/<HASH>` (where `$XDG_CACHE_HOME` defaults to `${HOME}/.cache` on Linux and `<HASH>` is the md5 sum of the absolte dirname of the directory containing `MODULE.bazel`).
+- `%workspace%`: the root of the Bazel workspace (absolute dirname of the directory containing `MODULE.bazel`).
+- `%tmp%`: either `$TEST_TMPDIR`, `$TMPDIR`, or `/tmp` in that order of preference.
+- `%cache%`: `$XDG_CACHE_HOME` (which defaults to `${HOME}/.cache` on Linux).
+- `~`: `$HOME` (the home directory of the current user).

 ## Troubleshooting